derekrsargent/react-native-with-plaid/backend/README.md

 Make backend directory with `mkdir backend`, change directories to it with `cd backend` and use command `yarn init`.

-Use the quickstart code for node from [Plaid](https://github.com/plaid/quickstart/tree/master/node).
+Use the quickstart code for Node from [Plaid](https://github.com/plaid/quickstart/tree/master/node).